Amirhamza894/Amirhamza894/README.md

 -----
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Deep learning and Computer Vision
+Olx
 - 🌱 I’m currently learning ...
-Tensorflow for artificial intilengnce
+API and Cypress Automation Testing
 - 👯 I’m looking to collaborate on ...
-Tensorflow projects
+Automation Frameworks
 - 🤔 I’m looking for help with ...
-Data analytics
+Selenium Automation
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [email](hm_xa@yahoo.com)
 - 😄 Pronouns: ... he/him